phoityne/hdx4vs/README.md

 ## Limitations
+* run on Open Folder VS project. (not a solution.)
-* run on stack project.
+* run on stack project folder.

 ## Features
 under construction.